 Dana Sher, White Dove Kindergarten Assistant

-Dana Sher has had the good fortune to work in the kindergarten with Mary Beth Fifer in Rainbow Garden for one fabulous year; with Cherie Flandrick in Red Rose Kindergarten for two amazing years and now, begins her third incredible year with Carma Feigal in White Dove Kindergarten.
-Before arriviing at the kindergarten, Dana worked as an RN in labor & delivery, post-partum, hospice and long-term-care.
+Dana Sher has had the good fortune to work in the kindergarten with Mary Beth Fifer in Rainbow Garden for one fabulous year; with Cherie Flandrick in Red Rose Kindergarten for two amazing years and now, begins her fourth incredible year with Carma Feigal in White Dove Kindergarten.
+Before arriving at the kindergarten, Dana worked as an RN in labor & delivery, post-partum, hospice and long-term-care.
 Prior to that, she earned a masters in teaching from Columbia University Teachers College and taught English for Speakers of Other Languages for several years.
 She has been a Reiki practitioner for over 20 years, became a Reiki Master in 2005, and has had a private practice teaching Reiki and offering Reiki/Angel healing sessions since that time.
-Having participated in as many study groups on Rudolf Steiner’s work that the school has offered, she has just committed to the Waldorf Teacher Training for Early Childhood Education that begins this October.
-Dana is the proud mother of Eli, currently in 11th grade here at Shining Mountain, and Ariel, who graduated from Shining Mountain in 2010.
+Having participated in as many study groups on Rudolf Steiner’s work that the school has offered, she has begun the Waldorf Teacher Training for Early Childhood Education.
+Dana is the proud mother of Eli, who graduated from Shining Mountain in 2014, and Ariel, who graduated from Shining Mountain in 2010.

 Lower and Middle School Class Teachers

 Marilyn joined the faculty in 1992 when she took on her first class.
-She took that class through eighth grade, two subsequent classes through 5th grade, and is presently going into first grade with her fourth class.
+She took that class through eighth grade, two subsequent classes through 5th grade, and is presently teaching fourth grade with her fourth class.
 She was trained as a Waldorf teacher at the Waldorf Institute in Detroit, Michigan.
 She received her Bachelors Degree from Mercy College of Detroit in conjunction with her Waldorf training in 1980.
 Marilyn has worked as a Waldorf teacher since 1980 in the capacity of handwork, painting, and class teaching.
-During the past 10 years she has taught a variety of adult education classes related to Waldorf Education.
+She has taught a variety of adult education classes related to Waldorf Education.
 Marilyn and her husband Stephen have two children who graduated from Shining Mountain’s high school.

 Jan has a degree in Elementary Education from Boston University as well as her Waldorf Teacher’s Certificate from Sunbridge College.
-She has 11 years experience as a class teacher in Waldorf Schools.
-This will be Jan’s third time taking over a class from another teacher.
+She has 12 years experience as a class teacher in Waldorf Schools.
 Jan’s journey into Waldorf Education began over 25 years ago at the Cincinnati Waldorf School.
 Her daughter Liz Linsley went through Waldorf schools, graduated from CU, and is currently a teacher at Boulder Waldorf Kindergarten.
-Jan’s husband David Miller, is a retired remodeling contractor and they live in Longmont.

 Michael attended Antioch New England Graduate School for Waldorf Education in 2003.
 After a successful program, he and his daughter, Zailen, traveled from the lush Northeast to the rugged Southwest to start his teaching career.
 He taught grades 4-8 and grade 1 in Taos, NM before moving to the SMWS community.
 He has a plethora of interests and his favorite thing to do is “wake up in the morning”.
-One bit of recent news for Michael: He was recently married to his lovely wife Holle, and this summer they welcomed a son to their family.
+One bit of recent news for Michael: He was recently married to his lovely wife Holle, and their son is in kindergarten at Shining Mountain.

 Theresa Baker, Lower Grades Handwork Teacher